A 5-minute read

 - Have specific wishes for certain belongings or charity gifts once you’re gone?

-- Want to protect as much of your estate and assets as possible?
+- Want to protect as much of your estate and assets as possible and avoid a family dispute?

 All of the above points are very good reasons for putting a Will in place, which is more affordable than you might think.